 Horse Safety Australia Inc –

-formerly the ‘Association for Horsemanship Safety and Education in Australia Inc’ (AHSE)
+formerly called the ‘Association for Horsemanship Safety and Education in Australia Inc’ (AHSE)

-In 1992 the Association for Horsemanship, Safety and Education in Australia was formed to foster higher standards of safety within the horse industry, particularly relating to teaching horseriding to groups of beginners.
-Since then Horse Safety Australia has accredited 1800+ instructors in Queensland, NSW, Victoria, Tasmania, WA and South Australia.
+In 1992 the Association for Horsemanship, Safety and Education in Australia was formed to foster higher standards of safety within the horse industry, particularly relating to teaching horse-riding to groups of beginners.
+Since then Horse Safety Australia has accredited 3000+ instructors in Queensland, NSW, Victoria, Tasmania, WA and South Australia.

-The Association for Horsemanship Safety and Education originally obtained its structure from the Certified Horsemanship Association (CHA) in USA, using their materials, which had been developed over 45 years of experience in horseriding at camps.
+The Association for Horsemanship Safety and Education originally obtained its structure from the Certified Horsemanship Association (CHA) in USA (with their support) using their materials, which had been developed over 45 years of experience in horse-riding at youth camps.
 AHSE went on its own in 1997 and linked with the Australian vocational education system.

-In 2006 AHSE changed its name to Horse Safety Australia.
+In 2006 AHSE changed its name to Horse Safety Australia Inc.